TRI-AMDD/mpet/README.txt

 5. Run script, passing params.py as an argument (try with/without the 2):
     - python[2] mpet.py params.py

+The software will save the simulation output data in a folder called "sim_output" and will also keep a time-stamped copy in a folder called "history."
+Each output directory should contain
+    - the output data
+    - a copy of the input parameters defining the simulation
+    - a copy of the daetools config parameters (e.g. solver tolerances)
+    - information about the script used to run the simulation
+    - information about the simulation (e.g. run time)
+    - processed, dimensional and nondimensional parameters as Python-pickled dictionary objects

 6. Analyze output with plot_data.py (pass output data directory, then plot-type as arguments).
     - e.g., voltage plot: